grgwrd/add_to_calendar/README.md

 ### Requirements:

+You will need to clone or download the git project and add it to your modules directory.
 After installing and activating the module you will need the following setup.

 #### Create new Content Type for Event Calendar with the field names